projectfluent/fluent.js/docs/html.md

 The document.l10n API
 ---------------------

-The main abstraction used by the JavaScript API is the `HTMLLocalization` class.
+The main abstraction used by the JavaScript API is the `Localization` class.
 It is responsible for localizing `document` objects in HTML.
-Each `document` will have its corresponding `HTMLLocalization` instance created automatically on startup, as `document.l10n`.
+Each `document` will have its corresponding `Localization` instance created automatically on startup, as `document.l10n`.

 ### document.l10n.ready